Venomous Snakes of Iowa

 Where Do Timber Rattlesnakes Live in Iowa?

-The Timber Rattlesnake is the most common type of venomous snake in Iowa.
-These snakes are found in central and southeastern Iowa.
-They also live along the Mississippi River.
-They’re also one of two venomous snake species that live in the vicinity of Des Moines.
+Timber Rattlesnakes live along the Mississippi River and some areas in the southern third of the state.
 True to their name, Timber Rattlesnakes prefer wooded areas.
 They also live on hillsides with rocky outcroppings.

 What Do Timber Rattlesnakes Eat?